 Mullingar Community Counselling Service

-“Supporting People to Heal the Effect of Domestic Abuse”
+“Supporting People to Heal the Effect of Domestic and Sexual Abuse”

 Domestic abuse is defined as abusive behavior towards another within the home.
 This abuse can include, physical, sexual, emotional and financial abuse.
 Domestic abuse affects 1 in 4 people at some stage in their lives.
 Domestic abuse affects women, men and children and can have long term affects on a person’s life.